KateCourt/unix-exercises/index.md

 `-h` + `-l`  - makes file size ‘Human readable’, i.e. `5.3K` instead of `5369`.
 </details>

 ## 2.2 Listing in Reverse Chronological Order
 By default ls lists the contents of a directory in alphabetical order by name.
 The command `ls -t` lists items by time of last change instead of alphabetically.
 The command `ls -r` lists the contents of a directory in reverse order.
-Which file is displayed last when you combine the `-t` and `-r` flags?
+What happens when you combine the `-t` and `-r` flags?
 Hint: You may need to use the `-l` flag to see the last changed dates.

 <details>
 <summary>Solution

 </summary>
+`-t` - most recently changed file first.

-`-rt` - most recently changed file.
+`-rt` - most recently changed file last.

 This can be very useful for finding your most recent edits or checking to see if a new output file was written.
 </details>

 ## 2.3 Absolute vs Relative Paths
 Starting from `/Users/amanda/data`, which of the following commands could Amanda use to navigate to her home directory, which is `/Users/amanda`?